lijunray/react-scrolling-nav/readme.md

 # React Scrolling NavBar [![npm](https://img.shields.io/npm/v/react-scrolling-nav.svg)](https://www.npmjs.com/package/react-scrolling-nav)

+**This Repo is not actively maintained!
+Please do not use in professional environment!**

 This is a React navbar component based on <a href="https://github.com/fisshy/react-scroll">react-scroll</a>.
 While this component is good, it doesn't support mobile well, especially when there are many items in navbar.
 That's why we need another navbar design for more responsiveness, mobile friendliness.

 A quick screenshot example is shown below.